sungmen999/CassiaSDKGuideClone/Getting-Started.md

 Here is a sample:
 ```
-client_id:tester, secret:198c776539c41234
+key:tester, secret:198c776539c41234
 ```

 Then, you need to follow the steps below to get the access_token:
-  * Do an OAuth2.0 authentication with the AC using developer credentials granted.
-For example: you have a developer ID: tester, secret: 10b83f9a2e823c47, use base64 to encode string "tester:10b83f9a2e823c47" and get "dGVzdGVyOjEwYjgzZjlhMmU4MjNjNDc="
+  * Do an OAuth 2.0 authentication with the AC using developer credentials granted.
+For example: you have a developer key: tester, secret: 10b83f9a2e823c47, use base64 to encode string "tester:10b83f9a2e823c47" and get "dGVzdGVyOjEwYjgzZjlhMmU4MjNjNDc="
   * Authenticate the user identity using the following HTTP request, taking demo.cassia.pro as your AC server as an example.
 ```